-PROS / Virgin has begun partnering with music services to offer free music streaming that doesn’t count toward your monthly data cap.
+PROS / Virgin partners with music services to offer free music streaming that doesn’t count toward your monthly data cap.

 VERDICT / As a prepaid provider, Virgin Mobile's monthly prices are easy on the wallet.
-When compared to bigger carriers, however, its coverage and feature set are substandard.
+When compared to bigger cell phone carriers, however, its coverage and feature set are substandard.

-Virgin Mobile is trying to come around.
-Without its own storefronts, the company sells its services either online or through Walmart, and those services have long been substandard – slow speeds, low data allocations and miserly feature lists.
-With some recent plan changes, Virgin is finally raising its value proposition, but a few notable drawbacks keep it from standing with the best cell phone providers in the country.
+Virgin Mobile doesn’t maintain its own storefronts; instead, the company sells its services either online or through Walmart.
+Its services have traditionally been plagued with slow speeds, low data allocations and miserly feature lists, but with some recent plan changes, Virgin is raising its value proposition.
+However, a few notable drawbacks keep it from standing with the best cell phone carriers in the country.

-Befitting a modern cell phone company, all of Virgin’s plans include unlimited talk and text, international calling (at pricey per-minute rates), visual voicemail, and so on.
-Its biggest new addition is unlimited music streaming.
-Virgin has partnered with five music brands and lets you stream from their apps, as long and as often as you like, without digging into your monthly data.
-If you’re a fan of Pandora, iHeartRadio, Slacker Radio, 8tracks or Samsung Milk Music, you’re good to go, but the biggest names in the game – iTunes, Google Play Music and Spotify – are notably absent.
+Befitting a modern cell phone company, all of Virgin’s cell phone plans include unlimited talk and text, but one attractive addition is unlimited music streaming.
+Virgin has partnered with a handful of streaming services to let you stream from their apps, as long and as often as you like, without digging into your monthly data.
+If you’re a fan of Spotify, Pandora, iHeartRadio, Slacker Radio, 8tracks or Napster, you’re good to go, but two of the biggest names in the game – Apple Music and Google Play Music – are notably absent.

-Virgin’s biggest downside is its network.
+Virgin’s biggest downside though is its network.
 As a mobile virtual network operator, or MVNO, Virgin leases coverage from Sprint and resells it to its customers.
-Sprint’s network is the weakest of the four national carriers’, with spottier coverage, more dropped calls and slower download speeds than the competition.
+Sprint’s network is the weakest of the four national carriers, with spottier coverage, more dropped calls and slower download speeds than the competition.
 It has broader reach than T-Mobile outside of urban areas but is otherwise inferior, and all that carries over to Virgin.
-If having the best cell phone service is important to you, you might want to consider a provider that runs on AT&T’s network.

 Virgin Mobile’s unlimited music streaming, low rates and multiple payment options for new phones make decent cellular service affordable.
-However, when it’s pitted against the best cell phone plans from the major carriers – or even other MVNOs – its lack of features becomes painfully apparent.
-If you want a family plan but don’t live near a Walmart, if you want to call internationally without breaking the bank, and even if you just want stronger cellular service than the Sprint network provides, Virgin isn’t for you.
+However, when it’s pitted against the best cell phone plans from the major carriers – or even other MVNOs – its lack of features, coverage and family plans becomes painfully apparent.
 It’s come a long way but still falls short of our recommendation.